uestc-eda/hotspot_with_model_extract/README.md

 # HotSpot with Thermal Model Extraction

-HotSpot with Thermal Model Extraction is a tool that extracts thermal model matrices from HotSpot.
-Such extracted matrices G, C, B, L, A, A\_bar can be used in other tools or simulators.
+HotSpot with Thermal Model Extraction is a tool that extracts thermal model matrices of integrated circuits from HotSpot.
+Such extracted matrices G, C, B, L, A, A\_bar can be used in other EDA tools or simulators.

 See [here](https://wanghaiuestc.github.io) for more opensource softwares from my group.